stainless-api/upload-openapi-spec-action/examples/README.md

 # Example workflows

 There's two kinds of workflows, depending on how you manage your GitHub repo.
-Both workflows require you to:

-* Provide your Stainless org and project names, as well as a Stainless API key.
+Both workflows require you to provide your Stainless org and project names, as well as a Stainless API key.

-* Have a consistent path to an OpenAPI spec in your repo contents.

-* Provide a commit message, preferably in [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) format.
-(Commit messages that aren't in the Conventional Commits format will have `feat:` prepended to them.)

 ## Pull request workflows